 Assisted in the development of VinUniversity strategies in admissions, marketing, student affairs, library management, IT, research, Entrepreneurship, Community Service Learning, Diversity & Inclusion, Institutional Research & Planning, External and Corporate Engagement.

-Spearheaded the recruiting process leading to the selection of the Founding Provost, Deans in Business Management and Engineering, and the initial faculty for three colleges.
+Spearheaded the recruiting process, which led to the selection of the Founding Provost, Deans in Business Management and Engineering, and the initial faculty for three colleges.
+Read more on this process here.

 Assisted in the development, and validated VinUniversity’s curriculum in Business, Hospitality Management, Real Estate, Mechanical Engineering, Electrical Engineering, Computer Science, General Science, Communication, Psychology, and Economics.